A film commissioned by The Word and produced by Tom Kelly and Unified Films specifically for those living with Dementia.

 The Place We Love was inspired by our original Lost Dialects exhibition which explored traditional North East words, phrases, songs and more, many of which are now rarely used.
 The effect of the exhibition on visitors with various stages of dementia was so profound that we commissioned the film to capture what the exhibition explored.

 Titled, The Place We Love, the film is a collaboration between The Word, writer Tom Kelly and local filmmakers, Unified Films, and takes Tom on the journey of his life.

 Using images from South Tyneside Libraries archives and new footage, Tom walks viewers to places and buildings in the area which have been important to him over the years.

-The aim is to prompt a memory for those people living with dementia and to encourage carers to ask questions which may bring memories back to life.
+The aim of the video is to prompt a memory for those people living with dementia and to encourage carers to ask questions which may bring memories back to life.

-The film is also accompanied by a quiz of lost dialect words and local songs and will also contain advice from the Alzheimer’s Society.
+The film is also accompanied by a quiz of lost dialect words and local songs and also contains advice from the Alzheimer’s Society.

-The film will be shown in our current Word Bank of Lost Dialects exhibition at The Word until 5 January 2020 and will be available to download for FREE our YouTube, or buy on DVD for £1.50 from Shop @ The Word.
+The film was shown in our Word Bank of Lost Dialects exhibition and is still available to download for FREE our YouTube, or buy on DVD for £1.50 from Shop @ The Word.

 Howty Towty Lass: